Details of practice

 Luke prosecutes and defends in matters of health and safety, environmental health, consumer protection, product safety and trading standards.

 Luke appears regularly in matters under the Licensing Act 2003, both in front of local authorities and on appeal to the Magistrates’ Court.
 He has lectured on the Licensing Act 2003 to the Directorate of Legal Services at the Metropolitan Police.

-Luke is instructed in matters of taxi licensing.
+He is instructed in matters of taxi licensing.

 BA (Hons) History – London School of Economics

 Bar Vocational Course

 Everard van Heyden Foundation Prize